-Group Therapy at Center on Halsted is one component of our Behavioral Health Services.
-We currently offer time-limited therapy groups three times a year for individuals working on making changes in their lives.
+Group Therapy at Center on Halsted is one component of our Behavioral Health services.
+We provide both on-going and time-limited groups.
 For a list of current groups, please see below.

 To participate in any of our groups, interested parties will need to schedule an initial screening.
 If you are a current client, please reach out to your assigned therapist to discuss your interest.
-Participation in the HIV + group is free, as it is funded through a grant from the Chicago Department of Public Health.
-Fees for other groups vary depending on focus, but typically are $15 per session (see below for fee information for specific groups).
+Fees are noted for each specific group.

 A group for individuals wanting to explore their gender identity/expression and connect with others who have similar experiences.
 Topics such as gatekeeping, “being trans enough”, intersectionality, coping, internalized transphobia, building your own narrative, navigating oppression, exploring medical transition, and resource sharing are a few of the topics that are typically explored.
 Try on new ways to be you by utilizing this brave therapeutic space.